minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 The assumption that every error in the current Apple's ecosystem was an `NSError` an hence, convertible to `Error`, made `throws` loose its type.
 But nowadays, there are APIs (`Decodable` -> `DecodingError`, `StringUTF8Validation` -> `UTF8ValidationError`, among others) that makes the correct use of the Swift's throwing pattern but the client (when those APIs are available), cannot distinguish one from the other one.

-`// TODO: Optionals have there place, I think we should just say that the are sometimes not expressive enough and don't support "go to catch" semantics`
+`// TODO: Optionals have there place, I think we should just say that the are sometimes not expressive enough and don't support "go to catch" semantics.
+But we can refer to Optionals having some comparable static information regarding the error structure (so throws has another execution semantic)`

 The Swift Standard Library has left behind its own proper error handling system over the usage of `Optionals`, which are not meant to represent an `Error` but even the total erasure of it, leaving into a `nil` over the error being produced, leaving to the client no choice on how to proceed: unwrapping means that something wen't wrong, but I have any information about it.
 How does the developer should proceed.